sebelga/gstore-api/README.md

 // NOTE: All the settings below are OPTIONAL.
 Just define what you need to tweak.

 {
-	path: '/end-point', // if not specified will be automatically generated (see below) ancestors : 'Dad', // can also ben an array ['GranDad', 'Dad'] op : {
+	path: '/end-point', // if not specified will be auto-generated (see below) ancestors : 'Dad', // can also ben an <Array> ['GranDad', 'Dad'] op : {
-		list          : {...op setting see below},
-		get           : {...}
+		list          : {... see op setting below}, get           : {...}
 		create        : {...},
 		udpatePatch   : {...}, // PATCH :id